 Editor’s note: This article was updated Nov.
 2021 to include guidelines from the latest Church handbook.
 It is part of a series on what the Church has actually taught about various topics.
 To read more about the Church’s teachings on green tea, garments, beards, and more, click here.

-Cremation is now more common in the U.S. than burial, and its popularity is expected to continue to rise, the Deseret News reported earlier this year.
+Cremation is now more common in the U.S. than burial, and its popularity is expected to continue to rise, the Deseret News has reported.
 But what is The Church of Jesus Christ of Latter-day Saints’ position on cremation?

 If you’re looking for the most cut-and-dried answer, consulting the Church handbook is likely the best place to start.
 It states: